airwallex/airwallex-payment-demo/docs/recurring.md

 For MIT consent, merchant could trigger the payment without shopper, so merchant could use the `confirmPaymentIntent` function to complete the transaction. [confirmPaymentIntent detail](https://github.com/airwallex/airwallex-payment-demo/tree/master/docs#confirmpaymentintent)

 ## Guide for `Confirm payment using consent` with CIT flow
-For CIT consent, shopper will trigger a transaction and enter cvc number to finish the payment.
-So merchant need to integrate with cvc element.
+For CIT consent, when shoppers trigger a transaction, they will need to select their saved payment consent and enter the respective cvc number to finish the payment.
+Merchants will only need to integrate the cvc element.

 ### 1. At the start of your file, import `airwallex-payment-elements`.